 We have identified three semantic models that can be used to enforce privacy in ubiquitous systems: rule-based policies, ECA-based policies and secure exchange negotiation according to privacy preferences.
-Although the last one is the only one to address the issue of secure exchange of personal information, these approaches are complementary and promising to enforce privacy in Social Ambient Intelligence systems.
+Although the last one is the only to address the issue of secure exchange of personal information, these models have yet to be compared in a common experiment implementing all the requirements of a complete Ambient Intelligence system.

-Semantics for the Social Communications and Activities
+Semantics for the social communications and activities

-In the era of social networking and the participative web, of always-connected chat messengers and virtual worlds, people communicate and exchange more and more over the Internet.
-If computers are expected to disappear, the communication and exchange paradigms must be adapted to take the context of the users into account and to leverage the social knowledge held in web platforms in order to improve the awareness (and thus, intelligence) of Social Ambient Intelligence systems.
-One of the key points of such communications is user presence, because being online does not mean paying attention to any discussion at anytime.
-The second point that we will discuss covers user profiling techniques and the expression of the social graph.
-Finally, promising technologies for augmenting social activities with the Internet in an interoperable way will be discussed.
+At the era of the social networking and participative web, of always-connected chat messengers and virtual worlds, people communicate and exchange more and more over the Internet.
+If we expect computers to disappear, we need to adapt the communication and exchange paradigms to take the context of the users into account and to leverage the social knowledge held in web platforms in order to improve the intelligence of context-aware systems.
+One of the key points of such communications is user presence, because being online does not mean being attentive to any discussion anytime.
+The second point that we will discuss covers the user profiling techniques and expression of the social graph.
+Finally, promising technologies for maintaining connected social activities in an interoperable way will be discussed.

-User Presence and Communication
+User presence and communication

-The major context information in a synchronous communication network is presence, which is information on reachability, availability, and status across all communication channels (e.g., networks, applications, transports over Internet, wireless and wireline).
+An important part of the context information in a communication network is presence, which is information on reachability, availability, and status across all communication channels (e.g., networks, applications, transports over Internet, wireless and wireline).

 Two major presence exchange formats are considered here.
-The first one is SIMPLE (Session Initiation Protocol for Instant Messaging and Presence Leveraging Extensions), an extension of the SIP protocol recommended by the Open Mobile Alliance (OMA) that supports new features such as: voice, video, application sharing, and messaging.
-Leveraging the communication and security of the IMS (IP Multimedia Subsystem) platform, SIMPLE extends the user's presence to take into account the user's willingness, ability and desire to communicate across all different kinds of media types, devices, and places.
+The first one is SIMPLE (SIP for Instant Messaging and Presence Leveraging Extensions), an extension of the SIP protocol recommended by the Open Mobile Alliance (OMA) that adds new features such as: voice, video, application sharing, and messaging.
+Leveraging the communication and security of the IMS platform, SIMPLE permits the user's presence to take into account his willingness, ability and desire to communicate across all different kinds of media types, devices, and places.
 Even though it is not a semantic language, the Dutch project Freeband Awareness (Bargh et al., 2005) chose the SIP/SIMPLE protocol for realizing a context-aware network infrastructure with the focus on secure and privacy-sensitive context exchange between a core network owner (e.g. a cell carrier) and external entities.
-In other projects, the use of SIP can be limited to exchanges that imply an interaction with the user: notifications, confirmations...
+In other projects, SIP utilization can be limited to exchanges that imply an interaction with the user: notifications, confirmations...
 In the SPICE project (M. Strohbach, E. Kovacs, & Goix, 2007), SIP is used to share presence information with the IMS platform and exchange data with the communicating user.
-On another hand, SPICE's Mobile Ontology includes a presence ontology based on PIDF (Presence Information Data Format) which allows definitions of the user's input, mood, contact relationship, place characteristics, current activity, and service.
-Transformation templates are provided to switch from the internal semantic representation in RDF into PIDF, and the other way round.
+SPICE's Mobile Ontology includes a presence ontology based on PIDF (Presence Information Data Format) which allows definitions of the user's input, mood, contact relationship, place characteristics, current activity, and service.
+Transformation templates are provided to switch from the internal RDF representation into PIDF, and the other way round.

 SIP has a wide range of possible uses but is not an optimal solution for all kinds of exchange.
-(Houri, 2007) criticized the weakness of SIP/ SIMPLE in domain scaling.
+(Houri, 2007) complained the weakness of SIP/SIMPLE in domain scaling.
 Furthermore it appears (Saint-Andre, 2005) that SIP/SIMPLE does not support advanced messaging mechanisms like workflow forms, multiple recipients, reliable delivery and publish-subscribe which are useful for context-aware systems.
 PIDF has shown to be suitable for the SPICE project.

-Profiling and Social Graph
+Profiling and social graph

 Considering the user's profile and social graph is important to personalize access to information and communication means.
-At a time when silo web-based social networking sites rapidly spread, many initiatives try to free our social data from these platforms using interoperable formats.
+At a time where silo web-based social networks are exploding, many initiatives try to free our social data from these platforms using interoperable formats.